spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 ---
 sidebar_label: "Create and Manage AWS EKS Cluster"
-title: "Creating new AWS EKS clusters on Palette"
+title: "Create and Manage AWS EKS Cluster"
 description: "Learn how to deploy and manage AWS EKS clusters with Palette"
 hide_table_of_contents: false
+tags: ["public cloud", "aws"]
 sidebar_position: 30
 ---

-# Create and Manage AWS EKS Cluster

 Palette supports creating and managing AWS Elastic Kubernetes Service (EKS) clusters deployed to an AWS account.
 This section guides you on how to create an AWS EKS cluster in AWS that is managed by Palette.

-# Prerequisites
+## Prerequisites

 The following prerequisites must be met before deploying a cluster to AWS: